JianhaoChen-nju/PaTeCon/README.md

 **Output**:

-We will output conflicts which are detected by non-refined constraints in file dataset+"\_conflict".
-Conflicts detected by refined constraints are in file dataset+"_refined_conflict".
+We will output conflicts which are detected by non-refined constraints in file "output/"+dataset+"\_conflict".
+Conflicts detected by refined constraints are in file "output/"+dataset+"_refined_conflict".

-All conflicts are in file dataset+"_all_conflicts".
+All conflicts are in file "output/"+dataset+"_all_conflicts".

 ## Constraint and conflict form